helena-intel/openvino/docs/get_started/get_started.md

 @endsphinxdirective
 **Click for an example of Running the Pipeline demo script</strong></summary>**

-To run the script performing inference on Intel® Processor Graphics (only on CPU for macOS):
+To run the script performing inference on Intel® Processor Graphics:
 @sphinxdirective
 .. tab:: Linux
 .. code-block:: sh